-The Depositary has been entrusted with custodial services, the maintenance of records for the Fund's assets and verification of ownership, and must comply with the duties provided for in Part I of the UCITS Law.
-In particular, the Depositary must ensure effective and appropriate monitoring of the Fund's cash flows.
+The Depositary has been entrusted with custodial services, the maintenance of records for the sub-funds' assets and verification of ownership, and must comply with the duties provided for in Part I of the UCITS Law.
+In particular, the Depositary must ensure effective and appropriate monitoring of the sub-funds' cash flows.